 How to Start a Traeger Grill

-There are 2 main ways to start a Traeger grill, depending on the model you are using.
+There are two main ways to start a Traeger wood pellet grill, depending on the model you are using.
 A Traeger not igniting can be fixed by following these steps.

 For Closed-Lid Models:

 This may be the simplest way to set up your grill.
-Check your model number to see if this model applies to your grill.
+Check your grill model number to see if this model applies to your Traeger pellet grill.

-- When you are ready to grill or smoke, just set your Traeger grill to the preferred temperature, using the knob on the control panel.
+- When you are ready to grill or smoke, just set your Traeger pellet grill to the desired temperature, using the knob on the control panel.

-- Preheat the grill for 15 minutes with the lid closed to bring it up to temperature.
+- Preheat the wood pellet grill for 15 minutes with the lid closed to bring it up to temperature.

 - Then open your grill lid and add food, as the unit is ready for use!